Why Am I Blood While Coughing? Haemoptysis Causes & Medical Advice

 - Severe Bleeding: In cases of significant haemoptysis, emergency interventions such as bronchial artery embolisation (to stop bleeding) or surgery may be necessary.

-Coughing up blood should never be ignored, even if the amount seems small.
+This problem should never be ignored, even if the amount of blood in cough seems small.
 While it may not always indicate a serious condition, it’s better to err on the side of caution.
 Seek immediate medical attention if:

 - You cough up more than a few teaspoons of blood.